-In the case where a school uses DfE accredited materials and resources or designs their own two year induction programme, the headteacher and induction tutor are responsible for planning the Induction Programme based on the ECF.
+In the case where a school opts for the School Led provisions or designing their own programme based on the ITTECF, the content of the framework must be covered in full.
+The headteacher and induction tutor are responsible for planning the Induction Programme.
 The induction tutor is responsible for ensuring that the programme is implemented effectively across the school and appropriate timetabling has been put in place.
 In addition, the induction tutor will ensure that ECTs and mentors are supported and held to account for their responsibilities, as well as taking action to continually track and improve the programme over time in their school.